 For activities that may disturb acid sulfate soils, also propose management measures that would prevent the contamination of groundwater or surface water.
-The proposed management measures will be in accordance with the State Planning Policy 2/02: Planning and Managing Development Involving Acid Sulfate Soils and the guidelines published by the Queensland Acid Sulfate Soils Investigation Team (QASSIT) and the Queensland Acid Sulfate Soils Management Advisory Committee (QASSMAC).
+The proposed management measures will be in accordance with the State Planning Policy 2/02: Planning and Managing Development Involving Acid Sulfate Soils and the current guidelines for the assessment and management of acid sulfate soils published by the Department of Environment and Resource Management (including the Legislation and Policy Guide (Dear et al. 2004); the Acid Sulfate Soils Laboratory Methods Guidelines (Ahern et al. 2004); the Soil Management Guidelines (Dear et al. 2002); and the Guidelines for Sampling and Analysis of Lowland Acid Sulfate Soils in Queensland 1998 (Ahern CR, Ahern MR and Powell B, 1998)).
+The management of acid sulfate soils should also address the State Planning Policy 2/02: Planning and Managing Development Involving Acid Sulfate Soils.